U.S. Car Crashes Have Seen More Deaths Than Both World Wars Combined

 Equally disturbing?
 According to a 2014 AAA Foundation study, drivers who got less than four hours of sleep were 11.5 times more likely to crash.
 In the study, the AAA Foundation found that about 21% of crashes involved a drowsy driver, while 29% admitted to having trouble keeping their eyes open behind the wheel over the last month.

-If you or a loved one has been injured in a car accident due to the negligence of someone else, the attorneys at Gauthier Amedee can help.
-To learn more or to schedule a free consultation, call us at 225-647-1700!
+If you or a loved one has been injured in a car accident due to the negligence of someone else, contact Gauthier Amedee today at 225-647-1700 or fill out our online form to schedule a free case evaluation.August 1st, 2019